10 Expert Email Marketing Tips That Get Results

 Personalization is the purpose of list segmentation.
 Emails that go out to your entire list might help some people, but others will be left confused.
 By contrast, if you slice your email list into segments based on what you know about each user, like their buying habits, familiarity with your company, and professional background – then you send each segment of people based on personalized information.

-The knowledge and expertise of our email marketing professionals combined into one service made ROI of up to 104x for our clients in 2018.
-Maximize your ROI by following their tried and true strategies – or, for professional assistance to boost your email marketing, book a free consultation with our “for hire” experts.
+The knowledge and expertise of our email marketing professionals combined into one service made ROI of up to 38x for our clients in 2018.
+Maximize your ROI by following their tried and true strategies – or, for professional assistance to boost your email marketing, book a free consultation with our experts.

-What are you doing to improve your email marketing performance?
+What are your email marketing tips to increase sales?

 Monika Gaberova – Marketing Associate @ Essence of Email